indianpaleape/OM_task/README.md

    - Run the script by clicking on the play button in the toolbar or by going to `Run` > `Run the selected function`.

 4. **Deploy the project**:
-   - Save the project and click the "Deploy" tab.
+   - Save the project and click the `Deploy` tab.
-   - Choose "New Deplyment" or "Test Deplyments".
+   - Choose `New Deployment` or `Test Deplyments`.
    - In the opened deployment window, choose Web App.
    - Provide a description for the project.
-   - Click "Deploy", and copy the provided link.
+   - Click `Deploy`, and copy the provided link.

 5. **Explore the spending**:
    - Once you have the link, use it to access the generated web app.